-Analytics or services can be deployed locally or in the cloud, depending on the function it serves.
-The latter are defined as hosted applications.
-Local apps are typically time-critical applications or services that need to continue operating during a telecommunication blackout.
-Local apps reduce cloud computing costs and are well-suited for single thread CPU-intensive calculations that do not require immense amounts of data.
+Our networked architecture and Orchestrate Energy OS can support an unlimited number of diverse Apps running locally or on the cloud depending on the function they serve.
+Local apps are typically time-critical or need to continue to operate during a telecom blackout.
+Local apps reduce cloud computing costs and are well-suite for single thread CPU intensive calculations that are not data heavy.
+Data-intensive or non time-critical apps can be deployed and hosted in Chorus.

-Apps that are data-intensive or are not time-critical for the local operation of the home energy station, are deployed in Chorus as hosted apps.